 - 1. The City of Trail will employ two (2) employees on a part-time basis as defined in the Collective Agreement for the purpose of providing janitorial services at the Trail Aquatic and Leisure Centre in accordance with the approved job description. - 2.
-The wage rate for the position will be \$26.76 per hour (March 1, 2020), with subsequent rate increases being based on the same percentage increase as specified in the Collective Agreement.
+The wage rate for the position will be specified in the Collective Agreement.
 It is recognized and understood that the rate is all inclusive and is not subject to any rate differentials detailed in the Collective Agreement. - 3.
-The hours of work for the position will commence immediately following the closure of the facility to the public, with a shift duration of five and one half (5.5) hours per night, with a running lunch. - 4.
+The hours of work for the position will commence immediately following the closure of the facility to the public, with a shift duration of five and one half (5 1⁄2) hours per night, with a running lunch. - 4.
 It is agreed and understood that the parties will work together to develop a mutually agreeable shift schedule that ensures necessary coverage on a daily basis. - 5.
-It is recognized that due to the nature of the work and various changes to scheduling of the facility or usage that may occur, that Article 10.2.7 and Article 10.2.1 as it pertains to notice of shift change, will not apply.
-Further, for the purpose of call-outs, the minimum hours of work paid will be based on the Employment Standards Act. - 6.
-The parties agree that all of the terms and conditions of this Letter of Understanding will be subject to an annual review and if either party feels that changes are required they will be advanced in writing for consideration by the other party. - 7.
-This Letter of Understanding may be cancelled by either party giving a 30-day written notice or expires with the current Collective Agreement unless renewed by both parties as part of the Collective Agreement Bargaining process.
+It is recognized that due to the nature of the work and various changes to scheduling of the facility or usage that may occur, that Article 6.13 and Article 6.6 as it pertains to notice of shift change, will not apply.
+Further, for the purpose of callouts, the minimum hours of work paid will be based on the Employment Standards Act. - 6.
+The parties agree that all of the terms and conditions of this Letter of Understanding will be subject to an annual review and if either party feels that changes are required they will be advanced in writing for consideration by the other party.